 Black Lives Matter UK has put the issue of race and the environment on the political agenda.
 They did so by pointing out that aviation expansion – a fast growing source of climate-wrecking emissions – will hurt black people most while benefiting the wealthy, and mostly white, City Airport customers.
 They pointed out that in Newham, where the airport is situated and where I live, there are already significant air-pollution issues that an expanded airport will exacerbate.

 The protest inconvenienced people through cancelled and rerouted flights.
-Set this against the fact that nearly 40,000 people in the UK die early each year in the UK because of the unhealthy air we breathe.
+Set this against the fact that there are up to 36,000 premature deaths a year in the UK because of the unhealthy air we breathe.

 Why were white people protesting?

 Black Lives Matter UK is led by black people but is also supported by white people – some of whom were at the forefront of the City Airport protest.
 This was to minimise the risk of over-reaction by security personnel sensitised by years of political and media scaremongering against black and Muslim people.

 Black Lives Matter is, in Friends of the Earth’s view, right to stand up and expose a dreadful reality: that far too many black people across the globe are dying and suffering from a fast-degrading environment while the wealthy and powerful, the majority of whom are white, are dithering and delaying, and sometimes making matters worse.
 It’s an inconvenient truth, but it is a truth.
 The best response is not to try to deny this truth, but to improve our environment for white and black alike.
 That’s what Black Lives Matter wants; that’s what Friends of the Earth wants.

 We must be honest that climate injustice and environmental racism are part and parcel of how racial injustice affects the lives of so many people.
 We should condemn these injustices – and value the lives and voices of those on the frontline of climate change.